seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 Even for an egg-shell.
 Rightly to be great
 Is not to stir without great argument,
 But greatly to find quarrel in a straw
-When honour's at the stake.
+When honor's at the stake.
 How stand I then,
 That have a father kill'd, a mother stain'd,
 Excitements of my reason and my blood,
 And let all sleep? while, to my shame, I see